cabinjs/cabin/README.md

 * Object.assign() is not supported in IE 10
 * navigator.mimeTypes() is not supported in Edge 18
 * Set is not supported in IE 10
+* BigInt is not supported in IE 10
+* WeakMap is not supported in IE 10
+* WeakRef is not supported in Opera 81, IE 10
+* WeakSet is not supported in IE 10

 #### Bundler